rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ![Deployability Tactics](https://rmnobarradev.blob.core.windows.net/rmnobarradev/deployability_tactics.png)

 The tactics for deployability aim to ensure that new software or hardware components are deployed within acceptable constraints of time, cost, and quality.

-Here are some tactics:
+The deployment pipeline management tactics focus on how software is moved from development to production.

+The deployment system management tactics focus on how to manage a system both during its deployment and after it has been deployed.

 **Minimize Dependencies**: Reducing dependencies between system components simplifies the deployment process and lowers the risk of compatibility issues.